Postpartum Constipation After C-Section: When to Consider a Colon or Rectal Check-Up

 - Constipation lasting longer than 4–6 weeks

 These symptoms may indicate a functional or structural issue involving the colon or rectum.
+In particular, rectal bleeding, persistent pelvic pressure, or worsening symptoms should never be attributed to postpartum recovery without proper evaluation.

 If C-section constipation are going on for more than a month, I highly suggest visiting a Colon Specialist in Dubai.
 Long-term constipation may indicate that there are those sorts of problems in the colon that require a thorough examination before they become bigger ones.